 3. The Great Surf

 Less popular than the famous Raglan, Piha and Kaikoura, The Coromandel has a few hidden gems.
-And with over 400km of coastline on the peninsula, why wouldn’t it?!
+And with over 400km (249 miles) of coastline on the peninsula, why wouldn’t it?!
 The beaches around Whangamata and Pauanui are your best bet for good surf, but you can also take your board and hunt for a great Pacific swell at any beach you like.

 4. The Pinnacles